 Examples of operating expenses include sales expenses, marketing, advertising, salaries and wages, employee benefits, depreciation, rent, commissions, and any other costs that relate to the ongoing operations of the business.

 Net profit (also called net income or net earnings) is the value that remains after all expenses, including interest and taxes, have been deducted from revenue.
 This is the final figure located at the bottom of the income statement.

 The net earnings figure includes non-operating expenses such as interest and taxes.
-It can also be referred to as net income or net earnings.
+It can also be referred to as net income.